 New Freshmen and Transfer Students

-Declare the Accounting major when you register for orientation.
-Any student admitted to JMU can declare any major offered by the College of Business; however, students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Progressing in the Major."
+Students must declare the accounting major when they register for orientation.
+Any student admitted to JMU can declare any major offered by the College of Business; however, students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Admission to the Major."

 Currently Enrolled Major Changers

-If you wish to change your major to accounting you must be in good academic standing (have a cumulative grade point average of 2.00 or higher) on the date you submit a "Change or Declaration of Major" form, which is available in the Academic Services Center located in Zane Showker Hall, room 205.
-Declaring a College of Business major does not guarantee full admission to the major.
-You will not be fully admitted to the major until requirements are met as listed below.
+If students wish to change their major to accounting they must be in good academic standing (have a cumulative grade point average of 2.00 or higher) on the date they submit a "Change or Declaration of Major" form, which is available in the Academic Services Center located in Zane Showker Hall, Room 205.
+Declaring the Accounting major does not guarantee full admission to the College of Business.
+Students will not be fully admitted to the major until requirements are met as listed below.